dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q18.md

 # BEGIN PROB

-(1 point) In today's Quadringle puzzle, the four strings are all very
+In today's Quadringle puzzle, the four strings are all very
 similar:

 ::: center